Posted by: jwhes | November 13, 2025

 United Church Calendars will be available for $10.00 each.
 Please contact Gerta de Jong @ 204-232-6869 or gdejong@mymts.net by November 9, 2025.
 Please pay me (Gerta) before the order is placed.

 Celebration of Irma Nadeau’s Retirement on Sunday, November 23, after our Worship Service: We will be honouring Irma in celebration of her retirement after our regular worship service which begins at 10:45 a.m.
 We are planning a brief program followed by a light lunch and time of fellowship.
 We hope you will be able to remain after the service or join us as you are able.
-Please see Retirement Celebration Announcement for Congregation email sent on Tuesday, October 21, for additional details.
+Please see Retirement Celebration Announcement for Congregation email sent on Tuesday, November 4, for additional details.
+If you wish further information, please contact Elaine Hansen at elaineha@mymts.net

 In our Prayers: